brikis98/yevgeniy-brikman-homepage/_posts/2008-12-17-introduction-my-bodyweight-during-2008.md

 NOT decrease fat specifically around your stomach.
-You could do a thousand reps on those goddamn [adductor machines](http://www.amazon.com/Inner-Thigh-Adductor-Machine-EA/dp/B0000AQKBT) at the gym and it won't magically burn fat off your ass or thighs.
+You could do a thousand reps on those goddamn [adductor machines](http://www.amazon.com/Inner-Thigh-Adductor-Machine-EA/dp/B0000AQKBT) at the gym, and it won't magically burn fat off your ass or thighs.

 To be more specific, you will only lose fat&mdash;from any part of your body&mdash; when on a caloric deficit. *Where* the fat is lost from is entirely up to your